-TEACHING TIPS Use these tips to support close reading of the debate: Are 13-year-olds responsible enough to manage social media?
-Before Reading Build Background Ask: What does it mean for a 13-year-old to be responsible?
-What examples can you share of a young person acting responsibly?
-Then have students record in a T-chart a list of "responsible" and "irresponsible" socialmedia behaviors.
+Before Reading Build Background

+Have students brainstorm a list of words that they equate with being "responsible." (trustworthy, mature, sensible, reliable) Then have them record in a T-chart a list of "responsible" and "irresponsible" social-media behaviors.
 Encourage students to use information from the cover story.

-Take a Poll Ask students to weigh in on the debate question with a show of hands.
+Take a Poll

+Ask students to weigh in on the debate question with a show of hands.
 Display the poll results in a graph.

-Build Comprehension Critical Thinking Have students read each Kid Reporter's view on the debate question and write a paragraph explaining which argument they found most persuasive, and why.
-Ask: What was your view on the debate question when we took the poll?
+Build Comprehension Critical Thinking

+Have students read each Kid Reporter's view on the debate question and write a paragraph explaining which argument they found most persuasive, and why.
+Ask: What was your view on

+TEACHING TIPS

+Use these tips to support close reading of the debate: Are 13-year-olds responsible enough to manage social media?

+the debate question when we took the poll?
 Did you change your mind after reading the article?
 Why or why not?

-Extend Learning Explore Point of View Point out that the article presents only two points of view.
+Extend Learning Explore Point of View

+Point out that the article presents only two points of view.
 Ask: Who else might have an opinion on the debate question? (parents, CEOs of social-media sites like Twitter, Facebook, and Instagram) Have students work in pairs to write an answer to the debate question from the point of view of one of the following: a parent who thinks 13-year-olds are responsible enough to manage social media, a parent who holds the opposite view, or the CEO of a social-media site.
 Tell students they will have to infer what arguments these particular people might make.

-FINANCIAL-LITERACY STANDARDS ADDRESSED Grades K-12 VI.
-Protecting and Insuring COMMON CORE STATE STANDARDS ADDRESSED Grade 4 RI.4.1, RI.4.2, RI.4.6, RI.4.8, W.4.1, SL.4.1 Made possible by the
+FINANCIAL-LITERACY STANDARDS ADDRESSED

+Grades K-12 VI.
+Protecting and Insuring

+COMMON CORE STATE STANDARDS ADDRESSED

+Grade 5 RI.5.1, RI.5.2, RI.5.6, RI.5.8, W.5.1, SL.5.1

+Grade 6 Rl.6.1, Rl.6.2, Rl.6.6, Rl.6.8, W.6.1, SL.6.1

+Made possible by the